-1.3 Complaining About Harassment or Bullying
+2. Complaining About Harassment or Bullying

-1.3.1 Informal Complaint
+2.1 Informal Complaint

 We recognise that complaints of harassment and bullying (particularly of any type of discriminatory related harassment) can sometimes be of a sensitive or intimate nature, and that it may not be appropriate for you to raise the issue through the normal Grievance Procedure.
-In these circumstances, you are encouraged to raise such issues with a senior person of your choice (whether or not that person has a direct supervisory responsibility for you) as a Confidential Assistant, who will be responsible for investigating the matter informally in order to assist the complainants with raising their concerns with their perpetrator or others as permitted by the employee.
-Appendix A provides FAQ on the role of a confidential assistant.
+In these circumstances, you are encouraged to raise such issues with a senior person of your choice (whether or not that person has a direct supervisory responsibility for you) as a Confidential Assistant, who will be responsible for investigating the matter if it becomes a formal complaint.